- Home

 Invitationals are similar to Stakes races in most ways, except for a couple of major points:

-Also, in the 72 hour window prior to the race, 'uninvited stables' may only enter the race if there are less than 10 runners entered.
+Also, in the 3-day window prior to the race, 'uninvited stables' may only enter the race if there are less than 10 runners entered.
 So if you create an Invitational, and all of your friends enter the race early enough, then nobody will be able to gate-crash your party!
 Invitationals must be paid for and booked at least 7 days prior to the event, and Invitationals must be run at the Regional Tracks.
 Why not buy a Credit now and invite your mates!

 Prestige equates to your stable's overall 'score' in Track King, an indicator of the success you've had as a stable manager and sometimes gambler!
 Prestige can make your facilities more attractive for public lease, can open doorways into higher stake (and purse!)
 Cup racing, and help persuade better jockeys to sign with your stable.